dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/teradata-setup.md

 All dbt commands are supported.

 ## Support for model contracts
-Model constracts are not yet supported with dbt-teradata.
+Model contracts are not yet supported with dbt-teradata.

 ## Support for `dbt-utils` package
 `dbt-utils` package is supported through `teradata/teradata_utils` dbt package.
 The package provides a compatibility layer between `dbt_utils` and `dbt-teradata`.
 See [teradata_utils](https://hub.getdbt.com/teradata/teradata_utils/latest/) package for install instructions.